 Activity: Group discussion of Franklin's book as well as your individual VIA Strengths profiler results for Top 5 and Bottom 5 virtues.
 See See Canvas Reading Introduction for this class to get directions on the VIA profiler as well as a sheet summarizing all 24 VIA virtues.
-You will
+You will pick one of Benjamin Franklin's 13 virtues to practice for the rest of the semester.
+Chose wisely!

-Class 4 (9-19-13): Character and Virtue as a System for Success: Habits and Elephants
+Class 4 (2-9-15): Character and Virtue as a System for Success: Habits and Elephants